bartfeenstra/betty/documentation/usage/extension/gramps.rst

 sources, and citations, add a ``betty:privacy`` attribute to any of these types, with a value of ``private`` to explicitly declare the data always private or ``public`` to declare the data always public.
 Any other value will leave the privacy undecided, as well as person records marked public using Gramps' built-in privacy selector.
-In such cases, the ``betty.extension.Privatizer`` extension may decide if the data is public or private.
+In such cases, the ``privatizer`` extension may decide if the data is public or private.

 Links
 ^^^^^